luciessrn/luciessrn/README.md

 - 🌱 I’m currently learning programmation, cybersecurity and Russian
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about all what you want I dont bite :p..
-I mean.. yeah.. no.. its safe don't worry lmao :p
+- 💬 Ask me about all what you want, I dont bite :p..
+I mean.. yeah.. no.. its maybe dangerous but try it *devil face* (hihi<3)
 - 📫 How to reach me: In reach me? :((...
 - 😄 Pronouns: miaou pronouns
-- ⚡ Fun fact: I can be professionnal when I have to, of course -__- -->
+- ⚡ Fun fact: I can be professionnal when I have to -__- -->